Ankit404butfound/PyWhatKit/CONTRIBUTING.md

 # Contribution Guidelines

 Thank you so much for your interest in contributing!.
-All types of contributions are encouraged and valued. 📝
+All types of contributions are valuable. 📝

 Please make sure to read the documentation before making your contribution!
 It will make it a lot easier for us maintainers to make the most of it and smooth out the experience for all involved. 💚